lambda826/My-Notebook/99 Interview/BQ.md

 # Tell me about a time you showed leadership
 -  **Evaluation**
 	-  Take responsibility
 	-  Have confidence
 	-  Strong communication skills
 	-  Relationship-building skills
 	-  Take initiative to lead
 	-  Lead with good judgment
 -  **Keys**
 	-  Brifly outline the situation to provide enough details.
 	-  Explain your tasks, responsibilities, and deliverables.
 	-  Explain how you executed and led the initiative.
 		-  Led a group of coworkers.
 		-  Led cross-functional projects.
 		-  Conducted knowledge transfers for cowerkers.
 	-  Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders.
 	-  Use a word "lead" to help describe the actions you took.
 	-  Be careful not to fall into the trap of underselling your role.

 # Tell me about a time you failed or made a mistake
 -  **Evaluation**
 	-  Maturity & personal accountability
 	-  Handle a setback
 	-  Take ownership
 	-  Self-aware
 	-  Improve from learnings
 	-  End your story on a positive note by elaborating:
 		-  Actions you executed
 		-  Trade-offs you made to remedy the failure
 	-  Explain the learnings you took from the sebback and how they helped you to avoid the same mistakes from happening again in the future.

 # Tell me about the project that you are most proud of
 -  **Evaluation**
 	-  Your core skills
 	-  Your work ethics
 	-  How you define professional success
 	-  Project's impact & outcome
 	-  How you get things done
 -  **Keys**
 	-  What was the problem that you were trying to solve?
 	-  Why did you consider this problem as important?
 		-  Explain: scale, complexity, and your level of ownerhsip
 	-  How did you gather the resources required to investigate?
 		-  Reading a market research paper
 		-  Collaborating with product manager
 	-  What action steps did you take to resolve the problem?
 	-  Was this project a success?
 If not, then focus on the major lessons learned.
 	-  What was the impact of the project on the company?
 	-  Have a compelling story highlighting your key achievements and your end-to-end involvement
 	-  Provide a technical overview of the problem and solution.
 		-  Do not deep-dive into a particular technology/tool used for this projects unless asked as a follow-up question
 	-  Mention about cross-team collaborations that you did while working on the project.

 # Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
 -  **Evaluation**
 	-  Manage time
 	-  Good judgement & understanding
 	-  Communication skills
 	-  Shift gears when needed
 	-  Handling deadlings
 	-  Work under challenging situations
 	-  Distinguish between urgent & important
 	-  Reliable, get work done
 -  **Keys**
 	-  Pick a story you had to manage conflicting priorities and shifting deadlines.
 	-  Describe the situation, the events athat occurred, and explain how the priorities shifted.
 	-  Explain how you evaluated and decided your plan of action.
 	-  Show how you communicated about this shift with all the stakeholderes.
 	-  If your current task cannot be deprioritized, describe how you handled it by asking for additional help or resources from your manager.
 	-  Express how the outcome and the impact were beneficial to the company or team.
 	-  Show that you proactively communicated about the shift to all the stakeholders.
 	-  Focus on the business impact that you had on your company or team.

 # Do you have any questions for me?
+-  **Evaluation**
+	-	Gauge your passion & interest in the current role you are applying for
+	-	Gives you an opportu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjU2ODU2MDAsLTQ4Mzg4NDkwMywtOD
-EwNzg5NjMwXX0=
+eyJoaXN0b3J5IjpbLTQzMzc2NzY2NCwtNDgzODg0OTAzLC04MT
+A3ODk2MzBdfQ==
 -->